 Toggle: English / Spanish

-How the test is performed
+How the Test is Performed

 The test is done in the ultrasound or radiology department or in a peripheral vascular lab.

-Blood pressure cuffs may be put around different parts of the body, including the thigh, calf, ankle, and different points along the arm.
+- Blood pressure cuffs may be put around different parts of the body, including the thigh, calf, ankle, and different points along the arm.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

 Abnormal results may be due to:

-Blood clot in an artery or vein
+- Blood clot in a vein (DVT)

-Narrowing or widening of an artery
+- Narrowing or widening of an artery

 - Spastic arterial disease (arterial contractions brought on by cold or emotion)

-Venous occlusion (closing of vein)
+- Venous occlusion (closing of a vein)

-There are no risks specifically associated with this procedure.
+There are no risks from this procedure.

-Quitting smoking significantly lowers the risk of problems with the heart and circulatory system.
+Quitting smoking lowers the risk of problems with the heart and circulatory system.
 Most smoking-related deaths are caused by cardiovascular problems, not lung cancer.

-- Last reviewed on 6/5/2012
+- Last reviewed on 4/2/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.